balakumardev/ai-agent-design-patterns/README.md

 > **📖 Read the Full Blog Post**: [8 Essential AI Agent Design Patterns Every Developer Should Know](https://blog.balakumar.dev/2025/07/28/8-essential-ai-agent-design-patterns-every-developer-should-know/)

-A comprehensive collection of **8 essential AI agent design patterns** implemented with **LangGraph** and modern Python frameworks.
+A comprehensive collection of **8 foundational AI agent design patterns** implemented with **LangGraph** and modern Python frameworks, with **12 additional patterns coming soon**.
 This repository provides **practical, runnable examples** of each pattern with clear documentation, working code, and comprehensive tests.

 **Perfect for**: AI developers, researchers, and anyone building intelligent agent systems who wants to understand and implement proven design patterns.